 Aside from describing the product’s capabilities (of which there are many!), I find myself frequently explaining how the product is licensed.
 This is not unexpected because we’re increasingly seeing new commercial models in this age of hybrid landscapes, remote sources and flexible hosting.

-The first thing to understand is that there are 4 modules that can be ordered here: SAP Analytics Cloud for Planning, SAP Analytics Cloud for Business Intelligence, SAP Analytics Cloud for Predictive and SAP Digital Boardroom.
+The first thing to understand is that there are essentially 3 modules that can be ordered here: (1) SAP Analytics Cloud for Business Intelligence, (2) SAP Analytics Cloud for Planning, and (3) SAP Digital Boardroom.

 License agreements are typically bought for “production only” access.
 In some agreements “test tenants” (i.e. development, or validation environments) are provisioned for customers as part of their contract, but this needs to be specified explicitly during the contract definition, which are typically between 1 and 5 years long.